 3. It is clear that when we talk about buying a company we refer to a company which has had no commercial activity whatsoever, whose only purpose is to own and perhaps rent out a property, and to pay the running expenses of that property: a holding company.
 These companies will obviously have a history.
 This is not normally a problem, but the company must have a professional audit and it must pass all the normal tests and due diligence.
 Otherwise, if there are any obligations undertaken by the company which have not been disclosed, there will be unpleasant surprises.
 Fortunately, most company owners leave all control in the hands of a professional company administrator who keeps the books and can give warrants and representations as to the good health of the company.
 When buying a company owned property, caution should be exercised to make sure it is owned by a visible and solvent seller, and letters of responsibility should be obtained both from the administrators of the company and the real owner, in addition of course to a good audit.
 The problem arises when there is a seller who has Powers of Attorney himself, and it is difficult to find out who he is and what he does and the use he might have made of the POA.
 This situation should be avoided.

 4. The use of a company home by the company owner has already been declared as a taxable item by the Spanish Tax Office.
 So, what many the owners do is to rent the property from the company, at a fair market rental value, and from the rent received the company can pay the running expenses of the property, with the intention of reducing the profit gained and hence the corresponding taxes to be paid.
-From a practical standpoint it does not appear that the Tax Office is making investigations with respect to the rentable value of company owned properties for the moment, but this will probably change at some time in the future, and the rental value you are paying might be challenged by the Tax Office as not to be a market value rent.
+This rental value you are paying might be challenged by the Tax Office as not to be a market value rent.

 b) Advantages in buying a Spanish Company

 After reading the above, most people will say: “how can there be any advantages?”
 Well, there are, but a buyer must fit certain criteria.